lawuysal/app-fellas-test-project/README.md

  Both frontend and backend projects are in this repository.

  I used Vite for the React application.
-To compile it, running <code>npm install<code/> and <code>npm run dev<code/> must be enough.
+To compile it, running `npm install` and `npm run dev` must be enough.

  I used NodeJS with ExpressJS.
 To compile it, you must create the `.env.local` file and fill it with `PORT`, from the Schiphol API:
  `APP_ID`, `APP_KEY` and `RESOURCE_VERSION`, for the MongoDB: `DB_URL` and `DB_PASS` fields.
 If you want to get `.env.local` file, I can provide you privately.
 Because it includes my remote MongoDB server information and you can't connect it without I register your IP to the Atlas service.
 For the best, you can use your own MongoDB connection.
 It'll work seamlessly.
+Then, run `npm install` and `npm run watch` respectively.

 ### Built With